mochajs/mocha/index.md

 ## Running Mocha in the Browser

 Mocha runs in the browser.
 Every release of Mocha will have new builds of `./mocha.js` and `./mocha.css` for use in the browser.

-To configure Mocha for use in the browser, you must include the relevant files, tell Mocha which interface you would like to use, and then tell it to begin the tests.
+### Browser-specific methods

+  The following method(s) *only* function in a browser context:

+  `mocha.allowUncaught()` : If called, uncaught errors will not be absorbed by the error handler.

 A typical setup might look something like the following, where we call `mocha.setup('bdd')` to use the **BDD** interface before loading the test scripts, running them `onload` with `mocha.run()`.